- Search The Registry

 Cross briefly lived in Henderson, NV, while serving as Counselor in Education at the University of Nevada–Las Vegas.
 After retiring, Cross and his wife moved to Colorado, although Cross did not remain retired for long.
 He is the former Coordinator for the Higher Education Program in the Morgridge College of Education at the University of Denver.
 He also serves as the President-Elect of Division 45 (Society for the Psychological Study of Ethnic Minority Issues).
 In this role, Cross leads the American Psychological Association group to "encourage research on ethnic minority issues and [apply] psychological knowledge to ethnic minority issues ."The American Psychological Association holds an annual convention, and Cross attended the 2014 convention in Washington, D.C.
 At the convention, Cross emphasized two key topics: (1) the mass incarceration of people of color and (2) the lived experience of LGBT people of color.
 One of the major focuses of Division 45 is highlighting the roles of women, gay and lesbians, and people with disabilities within the American Psychological Association.

-Cross Jr. received the 2009 Annual Social Justice Action Award, awarded by the Teachers College, Columbia University.
+Cross Jr. received the 2009 Annual Social Justice Action Award from the Teachers College, Columbia University.
 Georgia Southern University established the Dr. William Cross Jr. Distinguished Lecture Series as part of the GSU-linked annual conference on Cross-Cultural Issues in Counseling and Education.
 He was the 2014 President of the American Psychological Association's Division 45 (Society for the Psychological Study of Ethnic Minority Issues).
 He is also a CUNY Professor Emeritus and a Morgridge College of Education Change Agent.